carbon-language/carbon-lang/docs/design/variadics.md

 argument cannot match a leading parameter, and a central symbolic argument can only match the variadic parameter.

-Consider the $i$'th scalar leading symbolic argument $E$.
+Consider the $i$'th singular leading symbolic argument $E$.
 If all the variadic symbolic arguments before it are empty, $E$ will match the $i$'th leading parameter, so $E$ cannot match any earlier parameter.
 If there are any earlier variadic symbolic arguments, $E$ can be made to match any later leading